Fixed Deposit Interest Rates

 10. Automatic renewal: You need not to go to bank for FD renewal everytime, they will get renewed automatically.

-11. DISGC Coverage: Fixed deposits with Banks are subject to insurance coverage of Rs 5 lakh per investor per Bank.
+11. DICGC Coverage: Fixed deposits with Banks are subject to insurance coverage of Rs 5 lakh per investor per Bank.
 Hence, an investor can have multiple FDs with various Banks an it will be secured upto Rs 5 Lakhs with each Bank.

-What are disadvantages of Fixed Deposit
+What are disadvantages of Fixed Deposit?

 1. Interest earned on fixed deposits is subject to full taxation.
 This income is categorised under the head “Income From The Other Sources" when filing your Income Tax Returns.